 Attorney General Jobs in USA with Visa Sponsorship

-Attorney General positions at state and federal levels can qualify for H-1B, EB-2, and other visa categories as specialty occupations requiring a J.D. from an ABA-accredited law school.
+Attorney General positions at state and federal levels can qualify for H-1B visa, EB-2, and other visa categories as specialty occupations requiring a J.D. from an ABA-accredited law school.
 These high-level legal roles typically meet the extraordinary ability criteria for O-1 visas given their policy-making authority and public sector leadership responsibilities.
 For detailed occupation requirements, see the O*NET profile.

 See All Attorney General JobsOverview

-Showing 5 of 131+ attorney general jobs
+Showing 5 of 126+ Attorney General jobs

 Have you applied for this role?